asmit-gupta/cache_services/README.md

 # Cache Service
 ---

-Cache Service is a powerful Flutter package designed to simplify and optimize the caching and display of images and PDFs in your mobile applications.
+Cache Service is a powerful Flutter package designed to simplify and optimize the caching and display of images and PDFs in your applications.
 With its robust caching strategies, including in-memory cache management and customizable settings, Cache Service helps reduce loading times, network requests, and resource usage, resulting in a seamless user experience.

 ## Features

 - **CachedImage Widget**: Display images with built-in caching to reduce loading times and network requests.
 - **CachedPDF Widget**: Display PDF files with caching support, ensuring fast loading and offline access.
+- **In-Memory Cache**: Efficiently stores assets in RAM for rapid access and reduced loading times.
 - **Customizable Cache Settings**: Easily configure cache size, expiration policies, and more to fit your app's needs.
 - **Shimmer Effect Support**: Provides a shimmer effect while loading assets, offering a smooth user experience.